SSL Interception

 - Less noise — your request list stays focused on relevant hosts

-Section titled “Adding SSL Hosts”There are two ways to enable SSL interception for a host:
+Section titled “Add a Host Rule”There are two ways to enable SSL interception for a host:

 - Click the lock icon (Certificate) in the toolbar